systemjs/systemjs/docs/config-api.md

 });
 ```

+In the above any require to `dependencyA` or `dependencyB` will first trigger a `System.import('bundleA')` before proceeding with the load of `dependencyA` or `dependencyB`.

-This bundles configuration is only a helper to ensure a bundle is used when needed.
-It is an alternative to including a script tag for a bundle in the page,
-useful for bundles that load dynamically.
+It is an alternative to including a script tag for a bundle in the page, useful for bundles that load dynamically where we want to trigger the bundle load automatically only when needed.

 The bundle itself is a module which contains named System.register and define calls as an output of the builder.
-The dependency names the bundles config
-lists should be names that are in the bundle.
+The dependency names the bundles config lists should be the same names that are explicitly defined in the bundle.

 #### defaultJSExtensions